 In cases in which the crack in your tooth extends below the gumline, your tooth may be beyond saving.
 In those cases, your tooth may need to be extracted.
 Called a split tooth, these are cracks that lead vertically down the tooth and towards the tooth’s root.

 A split tooth that is usually the result of a crack that’s been there for some time.
 Removal becomes necessary to prevent infection.
+In order to prevent loss of bone mass in your jaw, your dentist might also recommend a dental implant.

 So the moral of this article is, whether you have a superficial crack in your teeth or a deeper crack that’s causing you pain and discomfort, it’s imperative to get in to see your dentist as soon as you can.
 It may even amount to an emergency warranting being evaluated that same day.
 In either case, the sooner you have it checked, the better chance you have of saving your tooth and your smile.